Our job is to help you figure out

 what you need to know about your new house.

-Climb on the roof, inspect the foundation and structure for movement and decay, operate the heating equipment, go into accessible crawlspaces and attics, remove circuit breaker panel covers to inspect wires, operate water fixtures and perform a push test on any septic system or water well system.
-NO HOUSE IS PERFECT.
-The professional Home Inspector can help you distinguish between minor imperfections and major problems.
-Many houses also have components that are significantly better than average.
-These are worthy of mention.
+Our home inspections include climbing on the roof, inspecting the foundation and structure for movement and decay, operating the HVAC equipment, going into accessible crawlspaces and attics, looking at circuit breaker panels and wiring, operating water fixtures, and performing a push test on any septic system or water well system.